MikeFarrow/ani/README.md

 FabricJS to manage the drawing canvas

 Roadmap:
-- List of sample files, with play
 - Tidy up colour palette, separate template
 - Undo last action
+- Clone sample file to local
+- Create an animation on how to create an animation

+Done:
+v - List of sample files, with play